Olive Township, Clinton County, Iowa

-Olive Township is a township in Clinton County, Iowa, USA.
+Olive Township is a township in Clinton County, Iowa, United States.
 As of the 2000 census, its population was 846.

 History

 Early settlement

 Olive Township was organized in October, 1842.
 The boundaries as then designated have been previously given.
 Its present territory includes nearly all of fractional Townships 80 and 81 north, Range 2 east.
-It is bounded north by Berlin Township, west by Spring Rock Township, south by the Wapsie, which is the county line, and east by Orange Township.
+It is bounded north by Grant Township (previously named Berlin Township), west by Spring Rock Township, south by the Wapsie, which is the county line, and east by Orange Township.

 Among the early settlers in this township were Hiram Brown, Charles Dutton Sr. and his sons Lorenzo, Charles Jr., Leroy and Jerome Dutton, Lyman Alger, Joseph Alger, E. F. Owen, William Scott, Bennett Warren, Mr. Edgar, D. C. Curtis, Josiah Hill, Abram Hendrickson and others.

 The Dutton family came early into the township.
 Their total possessions were about $60 in cash and a few household effects.
 They purchased a pair of cattle, and the first season broke about ten acres of prairie and sowed white winter wheat.
 This crop was harvested and hauled to Davenport, through sloughs and mud-holes, the load having frequently to be unloaded to get out, and was sold for 30 cents per bushel, one half in store pay, and a part of the balance in cash articles, which meant groceries.
 The store pay was calico and similar dry goods.
 In 1849, they hauled pork to Dubuque and sold for $1.75, three-fourths store pay and the balance cash.

 J. S. Stowrs, Esq., opened a law office in De Witt in 1844, building the first building for such an office erected there, a brick one, and he relates that his first fee was a load of pumpkins which were drawn to him by Mr. Names, and his second fee a load of wood drawn to him by Mr. James Kirtley.
 Finding it necessary to eke out his income, he resorted to school-teaching, and, in 1846, he says, he opened the first school in Olive Township.
 There was no schoolhouse, few school-books and those of every variety, such as had been brought by the settlers from their various starting-points.
 When he arrived at the place, he found the School Director making ready for his coming.
 The building was an old log-house and the Director was boring holes in slabs for seats and into the logs to drive pins, upon which a board was laid for the desk.
 A stone chimney in one end served for heating purposes.
 Being an attorney and having been Probate Judge in the county, Mr. Stowrs commanded munificent wages, and he was paid $12 per month and boarded around.
 The children were eager to learn, and, despite these disadvantages, improved the time.
 He also organized a Sunday school.
 Rev. Mr. Emerson coming down and giving it a start, but Mr. Stowrs says that the day school was the most successful, the Sunday school interfering with the fishing.